 The main people behind the Bittrex exchange are Bill Shihara (Co-Founder and CEO), Richie Lai (Co-Founder and CIO – Chief Information Office) and Rami Kawach (CTO).
 These three individuals are all cybersecurity engineers, coming from well-established large companies in the tech-sector (Blackberry & Amazon).

 The liquidity at this exchange is decent, but there’s a distance to cover in order to catch up with the top 10 exchanges in the world in terms of liquidity.
-Back in February 2019 (4 February 2019), Bittrex 24 hour trading volume was approx. USD 13 million.
+Back in February 2019 (4 February 2019), Bittrex 24 hour trading volume was approx. USD 13 million, according to Coinmarketcap’s list of exchanges.
 On 11 June 2019, the 24 hour trading volume had almost five-doubled and was at USD 55 million.
-But on the date of last updating this review (14 October 2019), the 24 hour trading volume was back at USD 15.2 million, which placed Bittrex on place no. 82 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+But on the date of last updating this review (26 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume had dropped to USD 25.3 million, placing Bittrex at place no. 94 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+It can thus be argued that the trading volume at this platform shifts quite a lot compared to many other exchanges.

 Bittrex Trading View